Top Financial Help and Resources for Cancer Patients

 Consider childcare costs and other expenses

-There may be a chance that your childcare costs will increase if you’re not feeling well or recovering from surgery.
+There may be a chance that your childcare costs will increase if you’re not feeling well or you’re recovering from surgery.
 If you have the flexibility, see if you can find a friend, community member, or relative willing and able to help out for free as soon as possible.

 Take into account lost wages from time off work